w9858/sv-rtssf/README.md

-# Local Priv-Server for relefra
+# Local Private Server for RELEASE THE SPYCE secret fragrance

 **Use at your own risk!**